LizAStell/knit-space/May-Gay-Festival.md

 On May 15, 1971, Cornell’s Gay Liberation Front (GLF) introduced a one-day festival dedicated to gay people.
 In the morning, gay liberation groups from around New York came to talk about their work.
 Afternoon workshops on living as a gay person and the gay liberation movement around the world filled out the rest of the day.
-The last event of the festival was an open dance, a fun, safe space for gay attendees.
+The last event of the festival was an open dance in High Rise 1, what is now Jameson Hall.

 Just six months before Cornell hosted their 1971 event, the Rochester GLF invited them to the Festival of Alternate Life Styles, hosted at the University of Rochester.
 While there, three Cornell representatives spoke about their history and how they spread news of gay liberation at Cornell.